FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Getting Help

-If you get stuck during the installation process the most suitable place to seek help is the `#development` channel on Discord (https://discord.gg/hy5jqSs).
+If you get stuck during the installation process the most suitable place to seek help is the `#lila-development` channel on Discord (https://discord.gg/hy5jqSs).
 The main developer of Lichess (thibault) can be found there as well as several people who have successfully installed the stack.
 There is also a `#lichess` IRC channel on `irc.freenode.org`.

 ## Prerequisites